Selected Correspondence Peter

 It is, after all, his life he is living, his own freedom he has to find – his adventure.

-You address us individually but you are not able to talk to us individually.
+RESPONDENT: You address us individually but you are not able to talk to us individually.
 You talk to me as if I was a group.
 Don’t I give a shit about the group!
 And I am certainly no groupie of yours. :-)

-I am not writing to you, the spiritual believer.
+PETER: I am not writing to you, the spiritual believer.
 I am writing to you, the fellow human being and I am reporting – as a fellow human being – what I have found out and the extra-ordinariness of it all.
 That there is actually a way to become free of malice and sorrow.
 Many on the list complain that I am not talking to ‘them’ and it is true.
 I am communicating directly to the fellow human being using common sense and native intelligence – saying don’t believe what everyone has told you – don’t just go on believing what the old fuddy duddies of the past have told you is true.

 It is 1999, not 500 BC, and there is now available a way out of the mess we humans have found ourselves in.
-I don’t expect you to believe me but if you are at all dissatisfied with your life and in following the ‘tried and failed’ methods ... maybe, just maybe, it might be worth considering ... trying something ... mew.?
+I don’t expect you to believe me but if you are at all dissatisfied with your life and in following the ‘tried and failed’ methods ... maybe, just maybe, it might be worth considering ... trying something ... new?

 To get to where I am, I had to demolish ‘Peter, the Christian’, ‘Peter, the father’, ‘Prabhat, the Sannyasin’, ‘Peter, the architect’, ‘Peter, the man’, ‘Peter, the lover’, ‘Peter, the ... and so on ... until finally it was Peter at his instinctual core ...